sdattri/MIDAS_Spec_V1/README.md

 MIDAS includes three different Flex Alert RINS - real-time, forecasted, and historic values with dates and times of previous Flex Alerts.
 The California ISO maintains information as to whether there is an active Flex Alert and whether one is planned.
 MIDAS checks the California ISO Flex Alert web page for Flex Alerts and adds it to the database.

-RINs of USCA-FLEX-FXRT-0000 and USCA-FLEX-FXFC-0000 check  at the moment a query is initiated through the MIDAS API.
-The data is passed through to the querying user directly and instantaneously.
+RINs of USCA-FLEX-FXRT-0000 and USCA-FLEX-FXFC-0000 check for CA ISO Flex Alerts at the moment a query is initiated through the MIDAS API.
+The result is passed through to the querying user directly.
 The “FXRT” portion of the first RIN stands for “Flex Alert real-time” and “FXFC” in the second RIN stands for “Flex Alert forecasted”.
 In the RIN USCA-FLEX-FXHT-0000, “FXHT” stands for “Flex Alert historical”.
 All previously active Flex Alerts will be reflected in the information retrieved with this RIN.
 For more information on the XML schema and uploads, see [Appendix A](appendix-a.md).

 ## Archived Data in the HistoricalData Table